×

 Dutch and Cantonese Language Family

 In Dutch and Cantonese history, you will get to know about Dutch and Cantonese language family.
 Go through all languages which belong to Afro-Asiatic Languages and Niger-Congo Languages and explore more about them.
 A language family is defined as group of languages that are derived from common ancestors.
 Dutch is a part of Indo-European Family while Cantonese is a part of Sino-Tibetan Family.
 The subgroup and branch of Dutch is Germanic and Western resp.
-The subgroup and branch of Cantonese is Not Available and Not Available resp.
+The subgroup and branch of Cantonese is and resp.
 Language families are subdivided into smaller units.
 Scripts used by these languages also depend upon their family.
 Check out the scripts used in Dutch and Cantonese language on Dutch vs Cantonese alphabets.
 You can also find which is the most widely spoken language in the world on Most Spoken Languages.

 Dutch vs Cantonese Language Rank

 It’s really interesting to find out Dutch vs Cantonese language rank.
 Dutch and Cantonese history gives you Dutch and Cantonese language rank.
 The Dutch language rank is 48.
-And Cantonese language rank is not available.
+And Cantonese language rank is 1.
 The language which is at the higher position has maximum number of native speakers.
 If you want to know the number of native speakers then go to Dutch vs Cantonese.